ydeleon6/coinbase-tax-collector/documentation/quick-start.md

 See [this article](https://help.coinbase.com/en/commerce/managing-account/transaction-reporting#download-reports) for step-by-step instructions on downloading your Coinbase CSV.

+a.
+Download your Coinbase CSV.

+b.
 Take note of the file path of your Coinbase CSV.

 ### 2. Run the Coinbase Tax Collector script.

+a.
 Copy and paste the code below into the terminal:

 ```sh
 $ > python3 coinbase-tax-collector.py <file path of your CSV file>
 ```

+Coinbase Tax Collector will produce a new CSV file.

 ### 3. Note your capital gain or loss value in the output CSV.

+a.
+Open the new output CSV file.

-Coinbase Tax Collector generates a CSV and provides you with the total calculated capital gain or loss value.
+b.
+Look at [location in spreadsheet?] to review the total caculated capital gain or loss value.